SelinYan/zooApp/README.md

 `$ yarn run dev`

-6. Open the App: Once the localhost link is rendered, press command and click into the link to view the Book App.
+5. Open the App: Once the localhost link is rendered, press command and click into the link to view the Zoo App.

 # Contributing